awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 To configure Lambda@Edge, you need IAM permissions and an IAM execution role:

 **IAM Permissions Required to Associate Lambda Functions with CloudFront Distributions**
-In addition to the IAM permissions that you need to use AWS Lambda, the IAM user needs the following IAM permissions to associate Lambda functions with CloudFront distributions:
+In addition to the IAM permissions that you need to use AWS Lambda, the IAM user needs the following IAM permissions to associate Lambda functions with CloudFront distributions\.
 + `lambda:GetFunction`

   For the resource, specify the ARN of the function version that you want to execute when a CloudFront event occurs, as shown in the following example: